-The team philosophy behind Bird sunglasses is all about enjoying life - exploring the great outdoors, spending time with people, building connections, and doing good.
-In less then two years we've been nominated for Frame of the Year in the Optician Awards, to being a Santander Entrepreneurship Winner.
-Our ethical eyewear and wooden sunglasses are now stocked in retailers like the Eden Project, and we're named one of Exeter’s six most exciting businesses.
+The team philosophy behind Bird sunglasses is all about enjoying life - exploring nature, spending time with people, building connections, and doing good.
 But here’s how it started…

 Ed had been searching for an idea which would allow him to combine a few of his different drives.
 Purposeful business, creativity, and social impact.
 Bird is that idea.